biologysvsu/biol443_syllabus/README.md

 # BIOL 443: Bioinformatics Syllabus Repository

 This repository contains the syllabus for BIOL 443: Bioinformatics.
 The syllabus is hosted as a GitHub Page for easy access.
+Read the syllabus [HERE]()

 **Course Title:** BIOL 443, Bioinformatics **Instructor:**   Dr. Jorge Paredes-Montero